Select travel dates to see prices

 Accommodation

-During your time with PMGY in Sri Lanka you will live in our Volunteer House/s.
-The accommodation is basic but comfortable.
-You’ll be living with other PMGY volunteers from around the world, so you’ll make plenty of friends along the way.
+During your time on the Sri Lanka volunteer program, you will live in our Volunteer House just outside of central Ambalangoda, in a peaceful part of town on the south coast of Sri Lanka.
+It is just a 10 minute tuk-tuk journey into the main town, where you can find ATMs, supermarkets and local restaurants.
+You’ll be living with other volunteers from around the world, so you’ll make plenty of friends along the way!

 Food & Beverages